jswill88/reading-notes/README.md

-# Code 201 Reading Notes
+# Code Fellows Reading Notes

 This page contains links to notes from different reading assignments in `Code 201`, `Code 301`, and `Code 401`.
 The pages will feature notes that are of interest to me and will help me become a better developer.